falinwang/photography/README.md

 - [x] Each page has at least two paragraphs or pictures or a combination of a picture and a paragraph

 ## Required including documentation

-### A description of where to find at least two uses of JavaScript and/or jQuery.
+### I. A description of where to find at least two uses of JavaScript and/or jQuery.

 1. **Lightbox photo gallery using javascript and jQuery**
-	1. Location: Work - Photography (works.html)
+	1. Location: Work - Photography (`works.html`)
 	2. Description: I use what I learned in class to display my photography with Lightbox that user can click on the small pictures and see the bigger image and the description under that picture.
 	3. Sources:
 		- Assignment - Lightbox photo gallery.